“Mom, I want to take a trip by myself.”

 “No, I’ve already researched it.
 Look at this hotel.
 It’s near everything and I would be able to see the Northern Lights.
 I’ve already saved up for half of it.

 Here we are again.
-In that awkward place between wanting to protect, shield and be in charge of everything your child does, and knowing you have got to give them room to spread their wings.
+In that awkward place between wanting to protect, shield and be in charge of everything your child does, and knowing you need to give them room to spread their wings.

 My daughter is 19 years old.
-She’s witnessed me struggling to make ends meet, setting goals, achieving some and losing sight of others, and always striving to make our lives better.
-Now here she is presenting to me (very maturely – which was kinda annoying at the time) something that she wants to do that will place her very far outside of my comfort zone.
+She’s witnessed me struggling to make ends meet, setting goals, achieving some, losing sight of others, and always striving to make our lives better.
+Now here she is presenting to me (very maturely – which was annoying at the time) something that she wants to do that will place her very far outside of my comfort zone.

-She had just taken a trip to Virginia to visit her dad and his family.
+She had just returned from Virginia to visit her dad and his family.
 I was comfortable with that.
 She was going to be around family when she arrived.
 She has flown out to Virginia before on her own.
 Nothing to worry about really.

 But now she is asking to fly overseas.
 I won’t be able to control this at all.
-I’m going to be so limited in how I could possibly help her if she needed it.
+I’m going to be extremely limited in the ways I could possibly help her if she needed it.
 And she knows absolutely no one in Iceland.
 Will she be safe?
 Will she be able to make all her flights?
 Is she mature enough to handle going to a foreign country and having to figure things out?
 Will she get completely overwhelmed??

 The “let me think about it” line bought me some time.

-So I thought about it and this child I raised.
-About how she’s always felt more mature than other kids her age.
-I thought about what a good work ethic she has, and how she’s already an assistant manager of a retail store at 19.
-And I realized that if I told her she couldn’t go, I would be contradicting the example I set for her – to not just dream about something, create a plan and actually go after it.
+Let me evaluate this child I raised.
+She’s always felt more mature than other kids her age.
+She has a great work ethic.
+She’s already assistant manager of a retail store at 19.
+It also dawned on me that if I told her she couldn’t go, I would be contradicting the example I set for her – to not just dream about something, create a plan and actually go after it.

-True to her nature though, she had to throw me a curve ball.
+In the end I didn’t even get that little comfort.
 She found a gorgeous cottage in Scotland on AirBnB that she fell in love with.
-Next thing I know she’s already reserved it and sent off for her passport.
+Next thing I know, she’s already reserved it and sent off for her passport.

 Over the next months, I quizzed her on every little detail about her trip.
-I bought her a personal alarm that she could wear on her coat.
-I bought her warm clothes, an adapter for her phone so she could always stay in touch, and whatever else I could think of try to ease my fears.
-Anything that made me feel she was prepared and protected.
+I bought her a personal alarm that she could wear on her coat, warm clothes, an adapter for her phone so she could always stay in touch, and whatever else I could think of try to ease MY fears.

 As I write this post she is currently in Scotland.
 She hasn’t encountered any problem that she wasn’t able to handle.
-She’s fallen madly in love with that country, even wants to go to college over there.
+She’s fallen madly in love with the country, even wants to go to college over there.
 (OMG!)
-I’m actually very proud of her.
+I’m so proud of her.
 She not only proved something to herself, she made me aware that she’s more grown than I’m honestly ready for her to be.